GeorgiaRabun CountyBail & Release

 Typical Bail Amounts for DUI

 It's important to note that bail amounts can vary significantly based on the specific circumstances of your case.
-Since we don't have specific Rabun County data yet, we can provide a general range based on Georgia averages for DUI offenses.
+While we don't have specific Rabun County data yet, we can provide a general range based on Georgia averages for DUI offenses.

 • First Offense: $1,000 - $5,000